SimonVerhoeven/spring-restdocs-demo/README.md

 This project is a sample implementation of [Spring REST Docs](https://spring.io/projects/spring-restdocs) to showcase how we can use our test cases to generate documentation for us and bundle it as part of our build.
 In this case, for a controller that allows us to fetch a list of books, fetch a book by ISBN-13 and add one. (the controller is very basic, and in memory since the focus is on the documentation aspect).

+Feel free to clone this repository, to more easily follow along.

 ***

 ## Requirements